masaar/limp/README.md

 	$extn?: Boolean;
 }
 ```
 Any value passed in the query obejct, that's not from the [magic attrs](#limp-magic-attrs), should be passed in the form of `ATTR: { val: VALUE }`.
-This allows for unirformity of any type of query attribute being passed.
-By default, passing an attribute means search for equals to it, however, by passing `oper` you can choose from `$gt`, `$lt`, `$bet`, and `$not`.
+This allows for uniformity of any type of query attribute being passed.
+By default, passing an attribute means searching for matches to it.
+However, by passing `oper` you can choose from `$gt`, `$lt`, `$bet`, and `$not`.
 Choosing `$bet` forces the use of `val2` which is the ceil of the search values between `val` and `val2`.

 ### LIMP Magic Attrs
-Additional available query attributes are the magic methods, which have common form and unique use cases.
+Additional available query attributes are the magic methods which have common form and unique use cases.
 Which are:

 #### #search
 You can use this attr to pass on any string value to search for matching results in the data collection. `$search` assumes there are already the necessary requirements for it to perform in the database being used, such as text indexes.